Dracaena massangeana (Corn Palm) Care Indoors; Watering, Light, Soil, Fertilizer, Problems

 Origin

-Dracaena fragrans has its origins in tropical Africa, from Sudan south to Mozambique, west to Côte d'Ivoire and southwest to Angola.
-It is among the best tropical foliage plants that you can grow in any space.
+Dracaena fragrans massangeana has its origins in tropical Africa, from Sudan south to Mozambique, west to Côte d'Ivoire and southwest to Angola.
+It is among favored tropical foliage plants for growing indoors.

 Size

-Corn Palm is a slow grower, growing 6 feet high and about 2 feet wide making it one of the best large low-light plants for the living room as it will stand out in any space.
+Corn Palm is a slow-grower, growing to 6 feet high and about 2 feet wide.
+Based on it size and delightful foliage Corn Plant is one of the large, low-light plants for a living room, for adding great aesthetics.

 Flowers